Playa del Carmen has grown into an unmissable destination for vegans traveling Mexico's Yucatan Peninsula.

 Vegans can find everything from plant-based burgers, vegan pizzas, Mexican food, and more in Playa del Carmen.

-I visited Playa del Carmen in 2020 amid the Coronavirus pandemic and hurricane season.
+We visited Playa del Carmen and Cozumel in 2020 amid the Coronavirus pandemic and hurricane season.

 While most vegan restaurants were open, some were temporarily closed down.

 However, I have included those restaurants at the end of the article, even though I did not personally visit them.

 For the Cozumel section of this guide, skip to the end.